foliant-docs/docs/src/tutorials/preprocessor/install.md

 Wnuhocx uqny ns.
 Iu ieuiaea iogyjyfy kl eyyeex agayii aioaac yacjume.
 ```

 Everything works as expected.
-Now you can add a `LICENSE` and a `changelog.md` to your preprocessor folder and publish it in github and pypi so others could use your wonderful creation!
+Now you can add a `LICENSE` and a `changelog.md` to your preprocessor folder and publish it in GitHub and pypi, so that others could use your wonderful creation too!

 The repository with full code of Gibberish preprocessor is available [here](https://github.com/foliant-docs/preprocessor_tutorial).

 # Summary

 Now you know the basics of creating preprocessors for Foliant.
-But there's a lot more to learn.
+But there's a lot more to learn!
 Study the code of different preprocessors created by our team to find out different approaches to solving techwriters' problems.
+Refer to the <link src="!path src/dev_reference.md"></link> for all helper functions, classes and their attributes available for building Foliant extensions.

 When you get comfortable creating simple preprocessors you may find the [`utils` package](https://github.com/foliant-docs/foliantcontrib.utils) useful.
-It contains different tools which perform common tasks in preprocessors like [dealing with `chapters` section](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/chapters.md) in foliant.yml or efficiently [combining options](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/combined_options.md) from foliant.yml and XML tags.
-There's also a powerful [`BasePreprocessorExt` class](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/preprocessor_ext.md) which encapsulates some boilerplate code for your preprocessors and offers advanced tools for warning output and more.
+It contains different tools which perform common tasks in preprocessors like [dealing with the `chapters` section](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/chapters.md) in foliant.yml or efficiently [combining options](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/combined_options.md) from foliant.yml and XML tags.
+There's also a powerful [`BasePreprocessorExt` class](https://github.com/foliant-docs/foliantcontrib.utils/blob/master/docs/preprocessor_ext.md) which encapsulates some boilerplate code for your preprocessors and offers advanced tools for warnings output and more.

 That's all for now.
 We wish you luck in extending Foliant!
-Send us a message if you want your preprocessor incuded in the official Foliant docs.
+Send us a message if you want your preprocessor included in the official Foliant docs.

 Previous: <link src="preprocessor.md"></link>